Writer tells jury at trial: Donald Trump raped me - ExBulletin

 The Associated Press generally does not name people who say they have been sexually assaulted unless they come forward publicly, as Carroll did.

-Trump’s comments launched a staggering flurry of hateful and sometimes threatening messages against him, according to Carroll, whose lawsuit also includes a defamation suit.
+Trump’s comments launched a “staggering” onslaught of hateful and sometimes threatening messages against him, according to Carroll, whose lawsuit also includes a defamation suit.

-As court was about to begin on Wednesday, Trump used Truth Social to re-express his feelings about the case and alluded to a DNA issue that Judge Lewis A. Kaplan ruled not. to be part of the deal.
+As court was about to begin on Wednesday, Trump used Truth Social to re-express his feelings about the case and alluded to a DNA issue that Judge Lewis A. Kaplan said would not can’t be part of the deal.

 He was not happy.

-Trump, the judge said, appeared to address his supporters and the jury about things that weren’t meant to be discussed.
-Kaplan called on Trumps to issue a public statement that, on the face of it, seems utterly inappropriate.
+Trump, the judge said, appeared to be addressing his supporters and the jury “about things that are out of the question.”
+Kaplan called Trump’s message “a public statement that, on the face of it, seems utterly inappropriate.”

 Trump attorney Joe Tacopina noted that jurors are advised not to follow any online news or commentary about the trial.
-But he said he would ask Trump to refrain from further messaging on the matter.
+But he said he would ask Trump “to refrain from further messaging on this matter.”

-Hope you have more success, Kaplan said, adding that Trump may or may not tamper with a potential new source of liability.
+“I hope you have more success,” Kaplan said, adding that Trump “may or may not tamper with a potential new source of liability.”

 Carroll is scheduled to continue to testify on Thursday, when Trump’s lawyers will likely have a chance to question him.
 His federal lawsuit seeks unspecified damages and a retraction of his allegedly defamatory comments.
 She never pursued criminal charges.

-Meanwhile, the judge ruled Wednesday that the lawsuit will not be about funding Carrolls’ attorneys secured from the American Future Republic, an organization funded by LinkedIn co-founder Reid Hoffman.
+Meanwhile, the judge ruled on Wednesday that the lawsuit will not be about funding Carroll’s attorneys secured from the American Future Republic, an organization funded by LinkedIn co-founder Reid Hoffman.

 Trump’s lawyers had argued that the money raised questions about Carroll’s credibility.
-Kaplan concluded there was nothing there, and after hearing that Trump’s son Eric had just tweeted criticism of the funding, he again advised Tacopina to speak with Donald Trump.
+Kaplan concluded there was “nothing there” and, after hearing that Trump’s son Eric had just tweeted criticism of the funding, advised Tacopina again to speak with Donald Trump. .

 Tacopina claimed Carroll sued to get money and try to politically punish Trump.
 Carroll, a registered Democrat, said she voted for her Democratic opponents in 2016 and 2020 but said it had nothing to do with her trial.